 A more verbose version of the same request looks like this:

 Multipart/form-data is one of the most commonly used content types for sending binary data to the server.
-Multipart means that data can are sent to the server in separate parts.
-Each of the parts may have a different content type, file name, and data.
+Multipart means that data is sent to the server in separate parts.
+Each of the components may have a different content type, file name, and data.
 The data are separated from each other by a boundary string.
-Curl sends a multipart request with specially formatted POST message body as a series of "parts" separated by MIME boundaries.
+Curl sends a multipart request with a specially formatted POST message body as a series of "parts" separated by MIME boundaries.